1.-How do I reserve a space for the Salkantay Trek?

 16.-What type of transportation is used?

-Our escorted tours utilize a variety of transportation including private vans/ cars, comfortable tourist buses, flights, canoes, etc. We use a mix of private/ public transportation to provide travelers with the safest and most efficient transportation in each area.
+Our tours utilize a variety of transportation including private vans/ cars, comfortable tourist buses.
+We use a mix of private/ public transportation to provide travelers with the safest and most efficient transportation in each area.
 Occasionally, we may include non-typical transportation modes (rickshaw, bicycle taxi, “chicken bus”, etc.) for short distances to give travelers a sense of local flavor.

 17.-What happens if I arrive at Machu Picchu and then decide to stay an extra night, can I change my train ticket?